 Best Small Air Fryer: Dash Compact 2 QT

-As mentioned above, my top pick for a small appliance is the Dash Compact Air Fryer.
-I have personally had this air fryer for years, and with caring for it according to the user’s manual recommendations I have had no problems with quality.
-It has a small basket, cooks evenly, and creates a nice crisp finish.
+As mentioned above, the Dash Compact Air Fryer is my top pick for a small appliance.
+I have had this air fryer for years, and with caring for it according to the user’s manual recommendations, I have had no problems with quality.
+It has a small basket, cooks evenly, and creates a crisp finish.
 This air fryer is ideal for single people or couples.

-Best Air Fryer For Large Families: GoWise 7 QT
+Best Air Fryer For Large Families: Ninja Double Basket Air Fryer

-Best Air Fryer with Presets: Cosori Air Fryer with 11 Presets
+Best Air Fryer with Presets: Cosori Pro II

-The Cosori Air Fryer has a smaller basket than the GoWise at 3.8 quarts, but it has 11 presets.
+The Cosori Air Fryer has a decent size basket at 5.8 QT and 12 presets.
 Those presets include; Steak, Chicken, Seafood, Shrimp, Bacon, Frozen Foods, French Fries, Vegetables, Root Vegetables, Bread, and Desserts.
-This is a well known brand that has stood the test of time.
+This is a well-known brand that has stood the test of time.

 Best Air Fryer with Multiple Functions: Ninja Foodi 12 in 1

 The Ninja Foodi is more than an air fryer.
 It’s a pressure cooker!
-But it can also steam, sear and sauté, slow cook, broil, bake, roast, and dehydrate.
-It has an 8-quart basket making it the largest air fryer, ideal for large families, and entertaining.
-This appliance is larger and heavier than the ones above, but it could save you space if you don’t need your other small appliances anymore!
+But it can also steam, sear, sauté, slow cook, broil, bake, roast, and dehydrate.
+It has an 8-quart basket making it the most significant air fryer, ideal for large families and entertaining.
+This appliance is larger and heavier than the ones above, but it could save you space if you don’t need your other small devices anymore!